36. Chaining LLMs with LangChain#

 the US government that regulates the commodity futures and options markets.
 It

-Enforcement: The CFTC investigates and takes legal action against individuals
+and clearinghouses.
+2. Enforcement: The CFTC investigates and prosecutes

-and companies that engage in fraudulent or manipulative practices in the
+and other sanctions against individuals and companies that engage in fraudulent

-commodity markets.
-3. Registration and Compliance: The CFTC registers and
+or manipulative practices.
+3. Registration and Compliance: The CFTC registers

-regulates intermediaries, such as futures brokers and commodity trading
+and regulates intermediaries, such as futures brokers, commodity pool operators,

-Outreach: The CFTC provides educational resources and outreach programs to help
+The CFTC provides educational resources and outreach programs to help market

-market participants understand their rights and responsibilities under the
+participants understand their rights and responsibilities and make informed

 36.13.
 Adding Context#